Business phone systems depend on the size of your business and how you communicate.

 Value of a landline

-"Our advice to clients is not to switch from an office-based phone to a cell phone exclusively," said Fred Manuel, General Partner at Alliance Cost Containment in Ann Arbor, Mich., a company that work with businesses to reduce costs in all areas of operation.
+"Our advice to clients is not to switch from an office-based phone to a cellphone exclusively," said Fred Manuel, general partner at Alliance Cost Containment in Ann Arbor, Mich., a company that works with businesses to reduce costs in all areas of operation.

-If you want to save on phone costs, you might consider an Internet-based phone system, called Voice Over Internet Phone (VoIP).
+If you want to save on phone costs, you might consider the Internet-based VOIP phone system.

 The savings realized from a VoIP phone service can range widely depending on the size of the business, said Manuel, who also said the technology has evolved over the last few years.
 "The reliability factor is way up," he said.

-Other experts think that if you are the sole employee of your business, then a cell phone as a business phone could be the way to go, not because it's cheaper than a landline, but because you will mostly likely have a cell phone regardless.
+Other experts think that if you are the sole employee of your business, then a mobile phone as a business phone could be the way to go, not because it's cheaper than a landline, but because you will mostly likely have a cellphone regardless.
 Using it exclusively will eliminate the cost of having the additional landline.

 Mayorga, too, suggests that you make sure you have a reliable service provider.

-Mayorga warns that if you are using your cell phone for both business and personal calls, you should be careful when claiming it as an expense for your business.
-She suggests you keep track of what percentage of your calls are for business and therefore, tax deductable.
+Mayorga cautions that if you are using your mobile phone for both business and personal calls, you should be careful when claiming it as an expense for your business.
+She suggests you keep track of what percentage of your calls are for business and, therefore, tax deductible.